likecoin/likecoin-wordpress/likecoin/readme.txt

 LikeCoin Writing NFT.
 Earn as you write, Collect as you read.

 == Description ==

-= How does the Writing NFT plugin work? =
-You can publish your WordPress posts as NFTs.
-After installing the plugin:
-- The NFT widget will appear in each post for reader's collection.
-- The published NFT will be listed in your portfolio page.

-By simplifying the minting NFT flow from publishing to selling, writers can focus on creating quality content and engaging with fans.

-The following features help you to publish your post as NFT, and then earn as you write:
+If you are looking for ways to monetize, store and build communities with your readers, this plugin is for you.
+Register content metadata on-chain, keep your content on the distributed web (IPFS & Arweave), and publish content as NFT.
+It is an integrated tool that allows you to write as usual but publish differently.

-= NFT Widget =
+= NFT WIDGET =
-A mini NFT marketplace that is embedded into your WordPress posts to let readers collect their favorites.
+A mini NFT marketplace is embedded into your WordPress posts to let readers collect their favorites.

-= NFT Portfolio =
+= NFT PORTFOLIO =
-Your display window of Writing NFT which shows readership and authorship.
-You are what you read, your collection shows your taste, and you can also check the asset value here.
+A portfolio that can display your collected articles.
+Represent your readership and authorship.

-= Dynamic Pricing =
+= DYNAMIC PRICING =
-The marketplace will determine the mint price set by a bonding curve.
+The marketplace will determine the mint price by bonding curve.
 The price of Writing NFT will increase automatically after each transaction.
+No sales hurdle.

-= Decentralized Storage =
+= DECENTRALIZED STORAGE =
-Saving content metadata on LikeCoin chain, storing content file on IPFS and Arweave, all in one plugin.
+Register content metadata (ISCN) on the LikeCoin chain, storing the content file on IPFS and Arweave in one plugin.

 == Trading LikeCoin ==